taejs/book-exploring-async-basics/src/8_1_the_main_loop.md

 `ticks` is just increasing a `tick` in the counter.

-## 1. Effectuate timers
+## 1. Process timers

-`self.effectuate_timers(&mut timers_to_remove);`
+`self.process_expired_timers();`

 This method checks if any timers has expired.
 If we have timers that have expired we schedule the callbacks for the expired timers to run at the first call to `self.run_callbacks()`.

-Worth noting here is that timers with a timeout of `0` will already have timed out by the time we reach this function so their events will be effectuated.
+Worth noting here is that timers with a timeout of `0` will already have timed out by the time we reach this function so their events will be processed.

 ## 2. Callbacks